akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She reached out.
 Just for a moment, her hand touched Beatrice’s.

-“Godfrey has found one.
+“Godfrey has found such a one.
 I see that now.”

-She rose.

-“As for Brittany—ten thousand marks is silver.
-It buys soldiers, ships, alliances.
-It does not buy a wife who will sit in a cold window seat with a goose and understand without being told.”

-She moved toward the door.
+She rose and moved toward the door.
 Paused.

 “You are not a goose girl playing at being someone else.
-You are exactly who you are.
-That is why my stepson chose you before he even knew he could.”
+That is exactly why my stepson chose you before he even knew he could.
+You will understand someday and until then, remember that you are exactly who you are, for all have value in the sight of God.”

-She went.
+With that observation, the Queen left her.

 Beatrice sat alone with Goosie, the goose’s warmth against her side.
 For a long time, she didn’t move.
 Then, slowly, she pressed her face into Goosie’s feathers and let herself cry.

+---

+### Before the storm hit

+For three days, the court was calm.
+A minor feast was held for the Epiphany – roasted capon, spiced wine, a visiting troubadour who sang of distant lands.
+Beatrice sat near the Queen, watching the dancers, Goosie safely hidden in her chamber.

+Lady Margaret taught her a new embroidery stitch.
+The half‑sisters kept their distance.
+Even Sir Guy seemed to have vanished into the winter fog.

+Beatrice wrote a letter to her father – short, cheerful, full of small news.
+She told him about the goose in the solar, about the Queen’s kindness, about Godfrey’s quiet strength.

+The messenger rode out at dusk.
+Beatrice watched him go, and for a moment, she allowed herself to hope that the worst was over.

+Certainly, when the poor began to speak of “the Lady of Stanwey” with affection, the whispers at court began to shift in her favour.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

+---

+> PART EIGHT - THE DARKEST HOURS

+---

 ## Chapter 33 - The Summons